katylak/cvad/cancel-bm-servers.md

 3. In the _Actions_ menu of the bare metal server that you want to cancel, select **Cancel Device.**

 ## VMware ESXi
+{: #cancel-vmware-esxi}

 When you add or delete a service or infrastructure component, you must wait until the modification is complete before you can add or delete another service or infrastructure component.
 {: note}

 You can cancel one or more ESXi hosts from your cluster.
-You should have three hosts with NFS storage.<!-- for vmware phase 2: and 4 hosts with VSAN storage-->
+You should have three hosts with NFS storage.

 1. Log in to the [{{site.data.keyword.cloud}} console](https://cloud.ibm.com/login){: external} by using your unique credentials.
 2. Navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VMware > Resources**.